alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/intro.md

 **The most important goal**: It's all about **having fun** 🕺💃 while solving simple but great coding challenges.

 {{< youtube pfaecP3Wbjw >}}

+I'll write a new article here every single day for the next 30 days in case you're a more reading person

 I hope you enjoy the journey as much as I will and see you soon :)